kingparra/hpfp/09_-_lists/notes.rst

   ∗  echo {a,b,c}{1..10}
   a1 a2 a3 a4 a5 a6 a7 a8 a9 a10 b1 b2 b3 b4 b5 b6 b7 b8 b9 b10 c1 c2 c3 c4 c5 c6 c7 c8 c9 c10

-..
-From the 2010 Haskell Language Report

-..
-3.11 List Comprehensions

-.. aexp → [ exp | qual1 , . . . , qualn ] (list comprehension, n ≥ 1 )
-.. qual → pat <- exp                      (generator)
-..      | let decls                       (local declaration)
-..      | exp                             (boolean guard)

-..
-A list comprehension has the form [ e | q1 , . . . , qn ], n ≥ 1 , where the qi
-.. qualifiers are either

-.. * generators of the form p <- e, where p is a pattern (see Section 3.17) of type
-..   t and e is an expression of type [t]
-.. * local bindings that provide new definitions for use in the generated
-..   expression e or subsequent boolean guards and generators
-.. * boolean guards, which are arbitrary expressions of type Bool.

-..
-Such a list comprehension returns the list of elements produced by evaluating e
-.. in the successive environments created by the nested, depth-first evaluation
-.. of the generators in the qualifier list.
-Binding of variables occurs according
-.. to the normal pattern matching rules (see Section 3.17), and if a match fails
-.. then that element of the list is simply skipped over.
-Thus:

-.. [ x | xs <- [ [(1,2),(3,4)], [(5,4),(3,2)] ], (3,x) <- xs ]

-.. yields the list [4,2].

-..
-If a qualifier is a boolean guard, it must evaluate to True for the previous
-.. pattern match to succeed.
-As usual, bindings in list comprehensions can shadow
-.. those in outer scopes; for example:

-.. [ x | x <- x, x <- x ] = [ z | y <- x, z <- y]

 Generators don't have to have the same length.
 In this example, because of the tuple constructor, the generators don't need to have same type, either::